The role of the GP in caring for palliative care patients in the community.

 Online workshop series

-Banksia Palliative Care Service (BPCS) is pleased to invite you to participate in a series of webinars specifically designed to demonstrate the benefits of partnerships between GPs and Community Palliative Care Services in achieving best outcomes for patients, carers and the service providers.
+Banksia Palliative Care Service (BPCS) is pleased to invite you to participate in a series of webinars specifically designed to demonstrate the benefits of partnerships between GPs and Community Palliative Care Services in achieving the best outcomes for patients, carers, and service providers.

-The online sessions, written and presented by practising community Palliative Care Medical Specialists, Nurses and Social Workers, run over 4 consecutive weeks.
-Please see following:
+The online sessions, written and presented by practicing community Palliative Care Medical Specialists, Nurses and Social Workers, run over 4 consecutive weeks.
+Please see the following:

-Community palliative care plays a pivotal role in enhancing the quality of life for individuals facing serious illnesses and their families.
-It extends the compassionate support and specialized medical attention required for managing pain, symptoms, and emotional distress outside of a hospital setting.
-Within this framework, General Practitioners (GPs) hold a crucial role as the primary point of contact, offering continuity of care and personalized assistance.
-GPs collaborate with the palliative care team to address physical, emotional, and spiritual needs, ensuring that patients can spend their precious time in familiar surroundings while receiving comprehensive and holistic support.
-Identify relevant HealthPathways.
+Community palliative care serves as a vital element in improving the quality of life for individuals dealing with serious illnesses and their families.
+It provides the necessary compassionate support and specialised medical care to manage pain, symptoms, and emotional distress outside the confines of a hospital.
+In this context, GPs play a pivotal role as the main point of contact, delivering consistent care and personalised assistance.
+GPs work in collaboration with the palliative care team to address the physical, emotional, and spiritual needs of patients, ensuring they can make the most of their valuable time in familiar surroundings while receiving comprehensive and holistic support.

 Speakers: